Did anyone have time to reach their career transformation goals in 2019?

 Maybe, you have thought about moving from teaching to administration.
 This is a common career transition.

 Don’t let anything or anybody hold you back from going after a career you want.

-If you are uncertain of where you would best fit in professionally, analyze the different traits you possess or issues that are important to you.
+If you are uncertain of where you would best fit professionally, analyze the different traits, you possess or important issues.

 • Career Experience